luke-chang/js-spatial-navigation/README.md

 #### `SpatialNavigation.pause()`

 Makes SpatialNavigation pause until [`resume()`](#spatialnavigationresume) is called.
-During its pause, SpatialNavigation stops to react to key events and does not trigger any custom events.
+During its pause, SpatialNavigation stops to react to key events and will not trigger any custom events.

 #### `SpatialNavigation.resume()`